scpinella/SI507-HW6/README.md

 ```js
 <button onclick=handleClick() id="wow-button">Wow</button>
 ```
+The function handleClick will create a pop-box with that says 'hello' when it is called.
+Then in the code for the page, the tag <button> creates a clickable button; onclick=handleClick() tells it to call the function handleClick.
+The button says Wow on it because the text ```Wow``` is inside the button tag.

 * **Knowing what you learned from the previous question, add code/markup to the `jsPracticeLab.html` file *so that* there is a button with the text `Spring Equinox 2019` on it somewhere on the page, and when that button is clicked, a text box containing the text `March 20, 2019` appears.
 (There's no function -- that I am aware of -- to automatically get this info, you've got to type it yourself.)**

+This is now added, the button is next to the Wow button.